andrewwang247/radix-tree/README.md

 - copy and move constructors
 - range constructor

 All constructors are exception safe.
-The use RAII prevents memory leaks once the `Trie` has already been constructed.
+The use of RAII prevents memory leaks once the `Trie` has already been constructed.

 ### Size